 5. Tilburg University

-Furthermore, the university’s support services and international networks make it a favorable choice among International students.
-It also offers other English-taught programs, dedicated international student offices, buddy programs, and integration activities to help international students adapt to the new environment.
+Furthermore, the university’s support services and international networks make it a favorable choice for international students.
+New international students are assigned a buddy and can take part in introduction activities designed to help them adjust to student life in Tilburg and the Netherlands.

 FAQs: Psychology Studies in the Netherlands